BCODMO/documentation_external/docs/source/DOC_Contribute.rst

   * Most datasets can be contributed as email attachments along with their respective completed Dataset Metadata Form.
   * If the data set is too large to contribute as an email attachment, please contact our office for instructions on the best way to contribute your data.

-B. Submit Dataset Metadata Form(s) and all data files to info@bco-dmo.org.

 Submit
 =======
+B. Submit Dataset Metadata Form(s) and all data files to info@bco-dmo.org.
+2. Submit the Deployment Metadata Form along with the Dataset Metadata Form(s) to info@bco-dmo.org.

 Collaborate